Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

 We conduct image classification experiments on ImageNet-1k, the most widely used benchmark dataset for this task.
-We train the proposed MobileViT-ParC models on the training set of ImageNet-1K, and report top-1 accuracy on the validation set.
+We train the proposed MobileViT-ParC models on the training set of ImageNet-1K and report top-1 accuracy on the validation set.

-\textbf{Training setting.} As we adopt MobileViT like structure as our outer framework, we train our model using a very similar training strategy as well.
-To be specific, we train each model for 300 epochs on 8 V100 or A100 GPUs with AdamW optimizer\cite{adamw}, where the maximum learning rate, minimum learning rate, weight decay and batchsize are set to 0.004, 0.0004, 0.025 and 1024 respectively.
-Optimizer momentum $\beta_{1}$ and $\beta_{2}$ of the AdamW optimizer are set to 0.9 and 0.999 respectively.
-We use the first 3000 iterations as warm up stage.
-We adjust learning rate following the cosine schedule.
-For data augmentation, we use random cropping, horizontal flipping and multi-scale sampler.
-We use label smoothing\cite{label_smoothing} to regularize the networks and set smoothing factor to 0.1.
-We use Exponential Moving Average (EMA)\cite{ema}.
-More details of the training settings and link to source code will be provided in supplementary materials.
+\textbf{Training setting.} As we adopt a MobileViT-like structure as our outer framework, we train our model using a very similar training strategy as well.
+To be specific, we train each model for 300 epochs on 8 V100 or A100 GPUs with AdamW optimizer~\citep{adamw}, where the maximum learning rate, minimum learning rate, weight decay, and batch size are set to 0.004, 0.0004, 0.025, and 1024 respectively.
+Optimizer momentum $\beta_{1}$ and $\beta_{2}$ of the AdamW optimizer are set to 0.9 and 0.999, respectively.
+We use the first 3000 iterations as the warm-up stage.
+We adjust the learning rate following the cosine schedule.
+For data augmentation, we use random cropping, horizontal flipping, and multi-scale samplers.
+We use label smoothing~\citep{label_smoothing} to regularize the networks and set the smoothing factor to 0.1.
+We use Exponential Moving Average (EMA)~\citep{ema}.
+More details of the training settings and links to the source code will be provided in supplementary materials.